mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

     // Names of other angular modules this module depends on. dependencies?: string[];

-    // DEPRECATED in favour of @autoinject.
+    // DEPRECATED in favor of @autoinject.
     // Angular services that will be assigned to the class prototype. inject?: string[];

-    // DEPRECATED in favour of @autoinject.
+    // DEPRECATED in favor of @autoinject.
     // Angular services that will be assigned to the class as static properties. injectStatic?: string[];
   }